Macrometacorp/macrometa-graph-example/README.md

 database and perform operations on it.
 In the sample data folder, you will find sample data that you can use to import in Macrometa GDN.
-We suggest that you follow the steps explained in [Graph data setup](#graph-data-setup) section to import data and create graph.
-After that you can interact with graph using scripts in `create`, `read`, `update` and `delete` folders.
+We suggest that you follow the steps explained in [Graph data setup](#graph-data-setup) section to import data and create a graph.
+After that,  you can interact with the graph using the scripts in `create`, `read`, `update` and `delete` folders.
 (CRUD operations on graph)

 ## 🚀 Run it Locally